gbtami/pychess-variants/static/docs/3check960.md

 # ![ChreeCheck960](https://github.com/gbtami/pychess-variants/blob/master/static/icons/3check960.svg) Three-Check 960

 Three-Check 960 is a custom variant combining the rules of Three-Check with the random placement of Chess 960.
 The same rules apply to both games.
-As this is considered a derivative of Crazyhouse, please check the Crazyhouse rules in its separate guide.
+As this is considered a derivative of Three-Check, please check the Three-Check rules in its separate guide.
 960 rules are as below for a reminder.

 This variant can be played by checking the "Chess960" option when creating a Three-Check game.